DevExpress/gimp-dx-screenshot/README.md

-# GIMP Screenshot Plugins by DevExpress
+# GIMP Plugins for Screenshot Processing
 ## A collection of Script-Fu scripts used in DevExpress for screenshot design

 ### [dx-pointer](dx-pointer.scm)